↑

 Stir in the cheese and set aside.

-Broccoli, shallot, and garlic in a Dutch oven over a white background
+Broccoli, shallots and garlic in the bottom of a Dutch oven on a marble background.

-Baked Broccoli and cheese frittata in a Dutch oven over a white background
+An unbaked frittata in a Dutch oven on a marble background.

 Place the pan in the oven and cook for about 12-15 minutes (add the extra cheese on top at around 10-12 minutes so that it has a few minutes to melt before the frittata is done cooking).